sun-min-kim/StockFXBot/README.md

 ## Configuration

-1. Modify stocks.txt: This file should contain the stocks you want to track and their respective price limits.
+1. Modify `stocks.txt`: This file should contain the stocks you want to track and their respective price limits.
 Use the following format:

     ```yaml
     TICKER, lower_limit, upper_limit